By DeVry University

 To properly prepare for the exam, Zaleski encourages his students to start studying at least 3 months before test day, for about 8 hours per week.
 "For the first couple of months, review each domain in order.
 The last month should be spent reviewing the domains you feel the least confident in," he adds.
 "The key is to make it part of your schedule, an hour each day for example.
 Cramming during the last week is not advised."

 If you need help staying accountable as you prepare, a good course may provide the right structure.
 "Prep is a process," Zaleski says.
 "That's why many of the courses we teach at DeVry move beyond basic concepts to analyzing actual test questions.
 Our curriculum offers built-in preparation for the RHIT Exam which can help students stay on track."

 Self-guided test prep can build your RHIT-skills as well, he adds.
-A list of recommended study resources can be found on AHIMA’s website.

 While the exam has 150 questions, only 130 of them are graded.
 AHIMA add 20 pre-test questions throughout the exam to see if those questions are viable options for future tests.
 You don’t know which questions fall into this category, so you'll have to work through the entire test as if each one is graded.